-Hong Kong’s laid-back outlying islands seem a world away from the city’s trademark hectic pace.
+Hong Kong’s laid-back outlying islands seem a world away from the hustle and bustle of the city.

 The islands offer scenic views and a variety of activities, whether you feel like a peaceful stroll on a sandy beach or discovering ancient Chinese customs.